 There are few if any data on fishery interactions or human impacts.
-There was no reported fishery-related mortality or serious injury to sei whales in fisheries observed by NMFS during 1993-1997.
+There was no reported fishery-related mortality or serious injury to sei whales in fisheries observed by NMFS during 1994-1998.
 There are no reports of mortality, entanglement, or injury in the NEFSC or NE Regional Office databases; however, there is a report of a ship strike.
 The New England Aquarium documented a sei whale carcass hung on the bow of a container ship as it docked in Boston on November 17, 1994.
-The crew estimated that the whale had been hung on the bow for approximately four days prior to the ship's arriving in port.